UEFA Futsal Champions League preliminary round latest | Futsal Champions League

 Article summary

-The last nine main round spots will be filled as the 2023/24 season begins.
+The last nine main round spots are being filled as the 2023/24 season begins.

 Article top media content